universe-builders/universe-builders.github.io/void-survivors/technical-direction.md

 Lot's of the characters, enemies, and effects will be the same which will allow for instancing on the GPU to provide better frame rates for low end devices.

 ### 🎾 Physics
-The physics in the game will be low-fidelity due to the amount of collidable elements that will be present.
+The physics in the game will be low-fidelity to reduce performance load on low-powered devices as the amount of collidable elements (players, invaders, ...) will be high.
 The results of colliding with an enemy will not result in a physical reaction, such as being pushed back, but will result in damage taken.
 This results in far less computation required and thus supports lower-end hardware and is the typical behavior in bullet-heaven game.

+### 🧠 Artificial intelligence
+The AI in the game will be simplistic to reduce performance load on low-powered devices as the amount of intelligent simulated agents (invaders) will be high.
+Invaders will be simulated using a simplistic finite state machine as it is highly performant, compared to that of behavior tree or more complicated GOAP graph, and will use simplistic steering behaviors (flocking, avoidance, interception, ...) to create more sophisticated grouping behaviors.

 ### 🖧 Networking
 WebRTC data channels will be used for the bulk of game communications as they are UDP based and ideal for low-latency low-bandwidth operations and allow for peer-to-peer connections at ~70% success rate for NAT punchthrough.
 It also removes the need for persistent connections which can be inconsistent on public transport and in low bandwidth environments, such as those in low socioeconomic areas.